 - What are PCIe Slots and Their Uses? – Beginners Guide

-- How to Check How Many PCIe Lanes Do I Have
+- How to Check How Many PCIe Lanes I Have

 Form Factor Matters

-You’re more likely to find WiFi module on small form-factor motherboards like the Mini ITX.
-Mini ITX, for instance, only has a single PCIe X16 slot which is generally occupied by a graphics card.
+You’ll likely find Wi-Fi modules on small form-factor motherboards like the Mini ITX.
+Mini ITX, for instance, only has a single PCIe X16 slot generally occupied by a graphics card.

-On top of that since Mini ITX motherboards are the smallest mainstream motherboards, they are opted for portable desktops.
-Whenever there is an element of portability, WiFi is often needed.
-Hence, Mini ITX motherboard often feature this component.
+On top of that, since Mini ITX motherboards are the most miniature mainstream motherboards, they opted for portable desktops.
+Whenever there is an element of portability, Wi-Fi is often needed.
+Hence, Mini ITX motherboards often feature this component.

-Larger motherboards, such as the Micro ATX and ATX, do not make use of built-in Wi-Fi by default (especially in the budget and mid price categories) because they usually have enough expansion slots for extra peripherals.
+Larger motherboards, such as the Micro ATX and ATX, do not use built-in Wi-Fi by default (especially in the budget and mid-price categories) because they usually have enough expansion slots for extra peripherals.

-Hence, the option to get a PCIe-based Wi-Fi card is placed on the table for users who prefer to save up on cost and use regular Ethernet, or purchase WiFi card separately.
+Hence, the option to get a PCIe-based Wi-Fi card is placed on the table for users who prefer to save on cost and use regular Ethernet or purchase a Wi-Fi card separately.

-WiFi cards do not require large expansion slots.
-The smallest x1 slots are more than sufficient for even the fastest WiFi 6 cards.
+Wi-Fi cards do not require large expansion slots.
+Most miniature x1 slots are sufficient for even the fastest Wi-Fi 6 cards.

-As far as the performance goes, the built-in WiFi card would not perform any better than the PCIe WiFi that you can buy off the shelf yourself.
+Regarding performance, the built-in Wi-Fi card would not perform any better than the PCIe Wi-Fi you can buy off the shelf yourself.

-Again, Ethernet is still usually preferred in desktops because it is usually more stable, faster and secure than WIFI when done correctly.
+Again, Ethernet is still usually preferred in desktops because it is usually more stable, faster, and more secure than WIFI when done correctly.

 Also Read: Why is a Motherboard Important?

-With budget and lower mid range range motherboards, you have to actively look for a motherboard with a built-in WiFi.
-With premium motherboards, on the other than, the WiFi comes by default.
+With budget and lower mid-range range motherboards, you must actively look for a motherboard with built-in Wi-Fi.
+With premium motherboards, on the other than, Wi-Fi comes by default.